-Prerequisite: ENGL 110 with a grade of "C" or better or equivalent Corequisite: None
+Prerequisite: ENGL 110 or equivalent with a grade of "C" or better

 Traditional freshman composition course.
 Students will study the elements and principles of composition through the practice of writing narrative and expository essays and a research paper.
 Utilizing word processing in the computer lab, revision is stressed as a means of achieving effective skills in writing.
 Assigned readings stimulate critical thinking and effective writing.
 Emphasis on using outside sources and documenting them according to MLA format.